Stuycs-K/project03-final-10-woor-diamondj-shii/DEVLOG.md

 made blank printBoard() and checkGuess() with correct logic mostly finished looping for multiple guesses from the user

+### 2024-01-08
+created new play.c file and changed how checkGuess and printBoard take parameters still getting segfault with strings somewhere

 ## Julien Diamond

 ### 2024-01-06 - Brief description